Alex Blair

 Journalist and communicator trying to capture the stories that matter.

-Hard-hitting, multimodal work on human rights, geopolitics, conflict, and Latinoamérica.
+Hard-hitting, multimodal work on human rights, geopolitics, immigration, conflict, and Latinoamérica.

 Featured in the New Internationalist, Garden Court North Chambers, Army Technology, Verdict, Sportcal, The Borgen Project, MINE and more.